madhyastha/neurohackweek2017/_episodes/03-third-part.md

 ---
-title: "Launching an EC2 Instance"
+title: "Launching, Logging in to, and Stopping an EC2 Instance"
 teaching: 15
 exercises: 0
 questions:
 - "How  do we start EC2 instances"
+- "How  do we log on to an EC2 instance"
+- "How  do we stop an EC2 instance"
 objectives:
 - "Learn how to launch an EC2 instance and log in to it"
 - "Learn how to stop this instance"